Prenatal and postnatal multivitamins are specifically designed to meet different nutritional requirements

 With so many responsibilities as a new mom, you might find it challenging to get adequate amounts of nutrient-dense foods.
 A postnatal multivitamin helps fill key dietary gaps in moms by providing higher levels of Vitamin D to support overall health and B vitamins for cellular energy demands.
 And if mom doesn’t get enough of the right vitamins, this can impact infant growth and development.†

 When it comes to essential vitamins for breastfeeding, look for a supplement that meets the increased nutritional demands to support both mom and baby.
-For instance, buying prenatal vitamins like our Nature Made Postnatal Vitamins contain higher amounts of vitamins A, B, C, D, and E to help meet increased nutrient demands of mom and contain 200 mg of DHA, which may help support fetal brain and eye development.†
+For instance, buying prenatal vitamins like our Nature Made Postnatal Multivitamins contain higher amounts of vitamins A, B, C, D, and E to help meet increased nutrient demands of mom and contain 200 mg of DHA, which may help support fetal brain and eye development.†

 How Long Should You Take Postnatal Vitamins?

-It makes sense to take postnatal vitamins for breastfeeding to ensure both you and your baby get the vital nutrients you need after childbirth.
-Your OB-GYN may recommend that you take lactation vitamins as long as you are breastfeeding, whether that’s just a few weeks, a few months, or a few years.
+It makes sense to take postnatal multivitamins for breastfeeding to ensure both you and your baby get the vital nutrients you need after childbirth.
+Your OB-GYN may recommend that you take these lactation vitamins as long as you are breastfeeding, whether that’s just a few weeks, a few months, or a few years.

-But should you take postnatal vitamins if you’re not breastfeeding?
+But should you take postnatal multivitamins if you’re not breastfeeding?
 If you’re not nursing, your OB-GYN may suggest that you continue taking prenatal vitamins postpartum for at least six months after giving birth.6 Why?
-This ensures you’re still getting the nutrients you need after a demanding nine months, allowing enough time for your nutrient stores to be replenished.
+This ensures you’re still getting the nutrients you need after a demanding nine months, allowing enough time for your nutrient stores to be replenished.†

 Finally, you might be thinking about having another baby in the future.
 If so, you’ll want to make sure your body is best prepared for the rigorous demands of supporting a healthy pregnancy.
-That’s why it’s generally a good idea for women of reproductive age to regularly take a prenatal vitamin.7
+That’s why it’s generally a good idea for women of reproductive age to regularly take a prenatal multivitamin.7

 The Bottom Line